math-practice/valence-identity/README.md

 ### b.
 Black Circle

-The black circle should always appear in the same diameter (without blur) as the blurred red circle, in pure black.
+The black circle should always appear in the same diameter as the blurred red circle, in solid pure black.

 ### c.
 18 Moons

 The third circle consists of 18 dots.
-Each dot (moon) is drawn on the circular path of the same diameter as otehr circles, 20 degrees apart from each other.
+Each dot (or moon) is drawn on the circular path of the same diameter as otehr circles, 20 degrees apart from each other.
 Each moon is 6.25% in size of the primary circle.

 ![18 Moons Configuration](images/18-moons-configuration.svg)